-SPECIAL ABSENTEE VOTER - RECALLED TO
+MILITARY OR OVERSEAS VOTER - RECALLED TO MILITARY

-MILITARY SERVICE: A registered special absentee voter recalled to service after May 29, 2012, but before 5:00 p.m. on

-June 4, 2012, may appear before the county elections official in the county in which the special absentee voter is registered or, if within the state, in the county in which he or she is recalled to service and apply for a vote-by-mail ballot which may be submitted by facsimile, or by email or online transmission if the elections official makes the transmission option available.
+SERVICE: A registered military or overseas voter recalled to service after May 31, 2016, but before 5:00 p.m. on June 6, 2016, may appear before the county elections official in the county in which the military or overseas voter is registered or, if within the state, in the county in which he or she is recalled to service and apply for a vote-by-mail ballot which may be transmitted by the voter by facsimile, or by email or online transmission if the elections official makes the transmission option available.

-The vote-by-mail ballot may be voted in or outside the elections official's office on or before the close of the polls on Election Day, June 5, 2012, 8:00 p.m., and returned in the same manner as other vote-by-mail ballots.
+The vote-by-mail ballot may be voted in or outside the elections official's office on or before the close of the polls on Election Day, June 7, 2016, 8:00 p.m., and returned in the same manner as other vote-by-mail ballots.
 To be counted, the ballot must be returned to the elections official's office in person, by facsimile transmission, or by an authorized person on or before the close of the polls on Election Day.